jaywise/D/README.md

-# D
-Artifacts of DGMD E-15 course
+# Artifacts of DGMD E-15 course